We are living in some crazy times.

 The Food Angel wants you to eat the carrot, the Food Devil would prefer the cake.

 And as long as the Food Devil runs the roost, the neural connections in your brain will become stronger and stronger until dieting becomes near-on impossible to maintain, even if it will protect you from COVID.
 Food addiction is REAL.

-That’s why I hooked up with Mindvalley to bring you a FREE Masterclass that’s all about reclaiming your health naturally by getting the root psychological causes of your cravings for lasting change, and a long-lasting life.
+That’s why Eric hooked up with Mindvalley to bring you the WILDFIT Quest that’s all about reclaiming your health naturally by getting the root psychological causes of your cravings for lasting change, and long-lasting life.